heanny/Reinforcement-Learning-project-for-vacuum-cleaner-with-2D-simulation/README.md

 If you would like to get the results of the table in our report, please use "headless_average.py" to test each robot (including the model-based robots) to get the average running time, average efficiency, and average cleanliness.
 Note that the default setting is to successfully get the result in a short running time with some performance loss, but is you are interested in getting the very similar results as shown in our table, please import the "robot_epoch" for the robot you would like test, which means you only need to delete the "\_a" in the import lines.
 There are some comments for guiding.

-Note that when running the "headless_multiple_processor.py" and "headless_average.py", please \textbf{uncomment the robot import} to run the robot you would like to test, and at the same time \textbf{comment} other robots import out.
+Note that when running the "headless_multiple_processor.py" and "headless_average.py", please uncomment the robot import to run the robot you would like to test, and at the same time comment other robots import out.

 Have fun! :)